usagov/vote-gov-drupal/docs/devops.md

 ### Running Upkeep

 As mentioned in [Upkeep](#upkeep) and [Scheduled Pipelines](#scheduled-pipelines) the upkeep script runs cron and generates the static site with Tome.
-Running Upkeep manually differs depending on the space and the amount of free memory it as as well as security configuration.
+Running Upkeep manually differs depending on the space and the amount of free memory it has as well as security configuration.

 #### Running Upkeep in Prod